LennartKeller/datenbanken_app/README.md

 ## Create a collection

-A collection represents a bunch of texts and one or more annotations tasks associated with the texts.
+A collection represents a bunch of texts and one or more annotations tasks associated with them.
 It is defined by a single JSON file containing both the configuration of the annotation process and the data.
 It has the following general format: